 Great condition Olympus-Pen FT with working light meter.
 There are a few minor scuffs and scratches on the body but nothing bad.
 Lens is clean and clear.
 Shutter speeds range from 1/500th - 1 second plus Bulb.
-The only thing physically wrong with the camera is there is a chip on the black piece of plastic that surrounds the viewfinder.
-It's not bad, though.
+The only thing physically wrong with the camera is someone etched their name and phone number on the bottom plate.
+It's not bad but it's there and I wanted to point it out.
+Sometimes the film advance does not fully cock so you have to push it again.
+It's not a consistant problem but it happens.

 fitted leather case